 You have enabled Graceful Routing Engine switchover (GRES), nonstop active routing (NSR), and nonstop bridging (NSB).

 The VCF has a preprovisioned configuration with only 2 members in the Routing Engine role.

 - The primary transfers the new software image to the backup

 and remaining line-card role members in sequence using

 Starting with Junos OS Release 14.1X53-D40, to optimize the time needed to complete an NSSU operation for a VCF, the primary uses parallel

 rcpsessions to copy the new software to multiple members at a time (rather than waiting for the copy operation to complete to each member before starting to copy the software image to the next member).
 The number of parallel copy operations is determined by a default algorithm based on the number of members in the VCF, or on a QFX5100 VCF you can configure a specific number using the rcp-count configuration statement.
 See rcp-count for details.

-If copying the new software to any line-card role member fails, NSSU aborts the upgrade process for the entire VCF without rebooting any members, and logs the error condition.
-Starting with Junos OS Release 14.1X53-D40, after an NSSU copy of the new software image to a member fails, the master performs an additional error recovery measure to remove the new software from the members to which it was already transferred.
+If copying the new software to any line-card role member fails, NSSU terminates the upgrade process for the entire VCF without rebooting any members, and logs the error condition.
+Starting with Junos OS Release 14.1X53-D40, after an NSSU copy of the new software image to a member fails, the primary performs an additional error recovery measure to remove the new software from the members to which it was already transferred.

 to become online and active running the new software before rebooting